FargieldKart/Fargield-Kart-Furious-Racing/README.md

 Extract the four contents in BepInEx_x--_5.4.21.0.zip (winhttp, doorstop_config, BepInEx folder, etc.) to C:\Program Files (x86)\Steam\steamapps\common\Garfield Kart - Furious Racing

-Move the plugins folder in GKFR.Fargield.Mod.by.ElectricYoshi to to C:\Program Files (x86)\Steam\steamapps\common\Garfield Kart - Furious Racing\BepInEx
+Move the plugins folder in GKFR.Fargield.Mod.by.ElectricYoshi to C:\Program Files (x86)\Steam\steamapps\common\Garfield Kart - Furious Racing\BepInEx

 In the same Garfield Kart - Furious Racing game directory from the previous two steps, go to "Garfield Kart Furious Racing_Data\StreamingAssets\Windows" and rename the original 'localization' file to 'localization.bak'

-Move the 'localization' file in GKFR.Fargield.Mod.by.ElectricYoshi to the same Windows folder from the previous step
+Move the modded 'localization' file in GKFR.Fargield.Mod.by.ElectricYoshi to the same Windows folder from the previous step

 Launch the game and enjoy! :3